 After COVID 19, it will take time to generate sales inquiries, replacement demands from Small, Medium, and Large fleet owners for both the haulage and the Tipper segment will be high, and the infrastructure investments will be hindered for the time being.
-The prime challenge after COVID19 might be the dealership viability and OEMs profitability.
+The prime challenge after COVID19 might be the dealership viability and OEM profitability.

 The possibility of picking the demand of the Tipper segment is relatively less; let’s say for the next 2 to 3 months Tipper demand can increase beyond Q3 FY 2021.

 Obtaining Investment to buy trucks plays an important role in converting sales inquiry into actual sales.
 Most of the OEMs like Tata Motors, BharatBenz, Ashok Leyland had signed the strategic financing agreement with banks and NBFCs.